Up to 35% off Raised Beds

 Prepare Your Containers

-Its a good idea to clean out any flowerpot you plan to use.
+It’s a good idea to clean out any flowerpot you plan to use.

-It is always a good idea to give your containers a good cleaning before you plant anything in it.
-This will help to eliminate any pests or diseases.
+It’s always a good idea to give your containers a thorough cleaning before planting anything new.
+This helps eliminate any lingering pests or diseases from the previous season.

-Brush off any remaining soil or plant material from the previous season.
-You may either actively scrub your pots or soak them in a large tub.
-Using a diluted bleach or vinegar mixture will ensure that you have wiped out all of the potential problems.
+Start by brushing off any remaining soil or plant material.
+You can either scrub your pots by hand or soak them in a large tub.
+A diluted bleach or vinegar solution works well to get rid of potential problems.

 Use Correct Soil